Metekhi Church: History

 Oral tradition attributes construction of the church to the King Vakhtang I Gorgasali in the 5th century, who erected it as his court church, or to his son Dachi in the 6th century, although neither archeological nor written evidence exist about this.
 Same tradition places the tomb of St. Shushanik into the church sacristy.
 But no studies confirmed that yet.
 Some 19th century authors even mention exact year, 455, when the church was founded by Vakhtang I.

 The name "Metekhi" was first time mentioned in the Georgian medieval chronicles Kartlis Tskhovreba in connection with suppression of the rebellion against King Demetre I in 1132 (or 1145), and execution of eristavi Ivane Abuletisdze, who was buried in "Metekhi".
 It is though unclear, which particular church is mentioned.
 Except for Tbilisi, a church of Assumption is also found in a small village named Metekhi.

 The second mention is concerned with The Battle of Shamkor in 1195 (or 1200), when King Tamar, after sending troops, "...took off her shoes and arrived barefeet to the Church of Assumption in Metekhi".
 By the fact that royal palace was in Tbilisi, it is often supposed that Metekhi Church was already there in the end of 12th century.
 Meanwhile, other facts from Kartlis Tskhovreba further confuse the situation.
 The troops before leaving for the battle were gathered in "Somkhiti", that is Lower Kartli region, and Tamar was present there.
 After sending the troops she walked to the church back in Tbilisi, which would be impossible to do barefeet.
 Further, it is said that she "went to the Church of Assumption in Vardzia and prayed before the Virgin Mary of Vardzia... and sent troops from Vardzia, standing there herself barefeet...".

 If Metekhi Church was there, it was destroyed in 1235 during the invasion of the Mongols, and rebuilt some time between 1278 and 1289, under the reign of Demetrius II.
 The third mention in The Georgian Chronicles tells that "The king... built a monastery in Isani Palace for the Virgin Mary of Metekhi."
 Isani was the original name of a neighbourhood on left bank of Mtkvari River on high cliff that hosted royal palace, and thus this is the earliest clear mention of presence of monastery in Tbilisi on Metekhi Cliff.
 At least until the end of 14th century the area surrounding the monastery was still covered by forests, which is concluded from 1398 charter of Metekhi church: "...
-A monastery of the Virgin Mary Metekhi in Avlabar, with its manor and Avlabar forests belonging to it."
+A monastery of the Virgin Mary Metekhi in Avlabari, with its manor and Avlabari forests belonging to it."